jestjs/jest/README.md

 ## Getting Started
 <generated_getting_started>
-Getting started with jest is pretty simple.
+Getting started with Jest is pretty simple.
 If you want to test the following `sum.js` file,

 ```javascript
 // sum.js